(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Grand Canyon North Rim Tours From Las Vegas

 Day tours to the North Rim of the Grand Canyon from Las Vegas are much harder to come by due to the distance and the limited seasonality.
 There is, however, a tour from Vegas that offers a flight to the North Rim.

 Grand Canyon North Rim Airplane & Ground Tour – As the title says, this tour provides a complete North Rim experience via airplane.
 Fly over Lake Mead and the Hoover Dam and land at the North Rim of the Grand Canyon where you’ll jump on a 4×4 Polaris Ranger.
 Your guide will take you deep into areas with limited access for some totally exclusive views of the Grand Canyon.

 Thousands of people visit the Grand Canyon from Las Vegas each year.
-Now that you know how far the Grand Canyon is from Las Vegas you’ll be able plan an excursion that makes the best use of your time.
+Now that you know how far the Grand Canyon is from Las Vegas, you’ll be able to plan an excursion that makes the best use of your time.

 Because of the close distance and convenience factor, many visitors to Las Vegas choose to visit the West Rim as it can be accomplished comfortably as a day trip.
 Whether you choose to drive yourself or take a tour, I’m sure you’ll be happy that you took this opportunity to visit the magnificent Grand Canyon!